mattjnewberry/dream-stays/TUTORIAL.md

 3. The travel agent has asked that the slogan stands out on the page, and to do this he wants to change the color.

     Go to https://www.w3schools.com/colors/colors_picker.asp and select pick a color for your slogan.
 Copy the 7 digit code, it should look something like `#ffffff`.
-THis is a hex code.
+This is a hex code.

     Update the css element we just created to include your hex code.